 - A court can hold a delinquent payor in contempt, giving them jail time or forcing them to repay missed support;

 - A court can place liens on a delinquent payor's property or garnish an income source to repay missed support;

 - A court can fine a delinquent payor, although this option is less common because courts typically prefer that any potential money used in fines just go to the child support recipient.

 Generally, courts will attempt to impose penalties that are not fines or jail time on delinquent child support payors, recognizing that doing so may only make it more difficult for delinquent payors to pay outstanding child support.

 If you are a child support payor who is delinquent on your payments, you should speak with a professional at DCSS about your case.
 You may be able to file a child support order modification case.
 If the court assesses the circumstances of your case and finds that they have changed substantially since the establishment of the child support order and you can no longer feasibly pay for support, you may be able to change the terms of your child support arrangement.

-If you need help enforcing a child support order, our family lawyers here at Gille Kaye Law Group stand ready to assist you, representing your parental rights to help you achieve an optimal outcome in your case.
+If you need help enforcing a child support order, our lawyers here at Gille Kaye Law Group stand ready to assist you, representing your parental rights to help you achieve an optimal outcome in your case.

 To schedule a consultation with our team, contact us online or via phone at (626) 340-0955.